sobcza11/Inflation/README.md

    * **Notebooks**
      * This is where the source code is stored
    * **Presentations**
-     * The Presentation & Report summarizing the findings
+     * The Presentation & Report summarizes the findings
        * <i>As the name suggests, the Presentation was prepared as a presentation; thus, I suggest that it is downloaded & perused as a PDF, not viewed on GitHub</i>